BenHetherington/Gambattye/README.md

 # Gambattye
 [![Travis](https://img.shields.io/travis/Ben10do/Gambattye.svg?label=Gambattye)](https://travis-ci.org/Ben10do/Gambattye) [![Travis](https://img.shields.io/travis/Ben10do/gambatte.svg?label=libgambatte)](https://travis-ci.org/Ben10do/gambatte)

-Gambattye is a Game Boy Color emulator for macOS, powered by a [fork](https://github.com/Ben10do/gambatte) of [Gambatte](https://github.com/sinamas/gambatte).
-It's a native Mac app, unlike Gambatte's QT or SDL frontends.
+Gambattye is a Game Boy Color emulator for macOS, powered by a [fork of Gambatte](https://github.com/Ben10do/gambatte).

+Unlike Gambatte's QT or SDL frontends, Gambattye is a native Mac app.
+It also contains additional features, including support for larger saves (used, for example, by Little Sound DJ).

-At present, the core emulation works just fine.
-Additional features and customisation options aren't yet available, but I'm certainly planning on adding more to this in the future.
+At present, the core emulation works nicely.
+Some features you may expect, such as save states, aren't yet available, but I'm planning on implementing these (as well as some features you may not expect) in due course.

+## Installing
+To download Gambattye, head to the [releases page](https://github.com/Ben10do/Gambattye/releases) and grab the latest version.

+Download the top zip file, decompress it if necessary, and then drag Gambattye to your Applications folder.

+To upgrade to subsequent versions, you can use Gambattye's built-in updater.

 ## Building
-Run [`pod install`](https://cocoapods.org), then open Xcode and build as you'd expect. `libgambatte` will be automatically built if necessary – just make sure that you clone the submodules when cloning Gambattye!
+If you want to make changes, get the latest mid-development version, or just like compiling things from source code, then it's pretty straightforward to build Gambattye.
+You'll need [CocoaPods](https://cocoapods.org) and [Xcode](https://itunes.apple.com/gb/app/xcode/id497799835) installed.

+First, clone this repository (making sure to also clone the submodules), then run `pod install`.
+From there, you can build and run Gambattye using Xcode. `libgambatte` will be automatically built if necessary.

 ## Controls
 The controls can be customised in the Preferences.
 By default, they are currently based on bgb's, and are: